 - We have a list of minimum efficiency standards that all newly purchased equipment must adhere to.
 These are laid out in our staff Financial Procedures document under our information regarding expenditure.

 - The Union has taken part in the NUS’s Snap it off campaign.
 This encourages students to take a photo of energy waste, in instances where they could not rectify the problem themselves, such as street lighting on during the day.
 The NUS’s Green Team then contact the people reasonable to try and get the issue resolved.
-For more information see http://snapitoff.nus.org.uk/.
+For more information see the NUS Snap It Off page.

 - We have also conducted a lighting survey of our building to check how many of our light fittings were energy efficient.
-The survey highlighted some areas in which improvments can be made, and we are committed to making changes in the next academic year.
-You can see the results of our survey here.
+The survey highlighted some areas in which improvements can be made, and we are committed to making changes in the next academic year.

 All urinals in the Union's control (Beit Building) are either waterless or use a water saving device to limit the amount used.